An Ultimate Guide to 2025 DELF & DALF Exam

 (i) DELF Tout Public (DELF TP)

-The “tout public” version in French language studies is restricted to adults.
-Candidates aged 17 years old and above can appear for DELF Tout public.
+The “tout public” version of French language studies is restricted to adults.
+Candidates aged 17 and above can appear for DELF Tout public.

-It has 4 levels — A1, A2, B1, and B2.
+It has four levels: A1, A2, B1, and B2.
 These general French exams cover communication skills and practical language use through reading, writing, speaking, and listening.

 (ii) DALF Tout Public (DALF TP)

-The DALF comprises two levels — C1 and C2.
-The target audience is the same as DELF TP, i.e., candidates above 17.
+The DALF comprises two levels: C1 and C2.
+The target audience is the same as the DELF TP, i.e., candidates over 17.

 These advanced levels focus on complex language skills.
 It is suitable for academic and professional contexts and those who aim to gain mastery.